mmirwaldt/JavaFeaturesImitatedInExamples/README.md

 Others will follow soon.

-### Why do some examples have got small numbers and other ones larger ones?
+### Why do some examples have got small numbers and other ones larger ones in their names?

 Easy examples tend to have a smaller number wile sophisticated ones prefer to use larger ones.
 This is intentional because beginners can start with the first examples while professionals can begin with the last examples.
 However, it